Introduction to Fibers - Structure

 Students (ages 15-18) will learn three fibers techniques during a 4-day course resulting in samples of each technique as well as a culminating sculpture.
-They will be introduced to knitting, weaving, and macramé techniques as well as their histories.
-During this class they will be introduced to fibers and textiles artists working after WWII until today.
-This material and historical exploration will result in a cumulative sculpture combining the three fibers techniques
+More than just an arts and crafts camp, students will be introduced to the intricacies of knitting, weaving, and macramé techniques as well as their storied histories.
+During this class, students will be introduced to fibers and textiles artists working after WWII until today.
+This material and historical exploration will result in a cumulative sculpture combining the three fibers techniques.

 Madeleine Willis-Lorenz is an artist, educator and Alfred University Master of Fine Arts candidate.

 I am a graduate of the Tyler School of Art with a BSEd in Art Education, a minor in Art History, and a Community Arts certificate.
 I currently teach art 1 classes to 10-12th graders at Olney Charter High School.
 For the past two summers I have worked as a teaching artist in various community centers in Philadelphia.
 I have worked with 3rd-12th grade artists at the Village of Arts and Humanities, facilitating a variety of painting and printmaking projects.
 Additionally, I have worked with 3rd-12th grade artists at the Community Center at Visitation in Kensington, facilitating various drawing, sculptural, and installation projects.
 I completed my student teaching at Parkway Center City Middle College in Spring 2018 and completed my internship at Christopher Columbus Charter School in Fall 2017.
 At Parkway, I taught 4 art 1 classes, 2 art 2 classes, and an AP 2D Design class.
 Additionally, I participated in an afterschool film production class with a group of art 2 students at PSTV, the school district's student TV station.